hynek/stamina/docs/motivation.md

 So:

 1. You must wait between your retries: this is called a *backoff*.
-2. You can't retry simultaneously with all your clients, so you must introduce randomness into your *backoff*: a *jitter*.
+2. You can't retry simultaneously with all your clients, so you must introduce randomness into your backoff: a *jitter*.
 3. You must not retry forever.
    Sometimes, a remote service is down indefinitely, and you must deal with it.